spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 ## Start Telepresence for the local Orca service

-In a new terminal session, change to the Orca directory and start Telepresence:
+In a new Terminal session, change to the Orca directory and start Telepresence:

 ```
 cd <path-to-orca-clone>